odanoburu/FreeLing-User-Manual/processing-classes.md

     .

-    If the mapping rules `&lt;WNposMap&gt;` require a form dictionary, a keyword `formDictFile` with the dictionary to use must be provided in this section.
+    If the mapping rules `<WNposMap>` require a form dictionary, a keyword `formDictFile` with the dictionary to use must be provided in this section.
 More details are given in section

     5.2

     .

-*   A section `&lt;DuplicateAnalysis&gt;` containing a single line with either `yes` or `no`, stating whether the analysis with more than one senses must be duplicated.
+*   A section `<DuplicateAnalysis>` containing a single line with either `yes` or `no`, stating whether the analysis with more than one senses must be duplicated.
 If this section is ommitted, `no` is used as default value.
 The effect of activating this option is described in the following example:

     For instance, the word crane has the follwing analysis: